Hurricane Isaias lashes Bahamas while Florida battens down

-SAN JUAN, Puerto Rico (AP) — Hurricane Isaias ripped shingles off roofs and blew over trees as it carved its way through the Bahamas early Saturday and headed toward the Florida coast, where officials in Miami said they were closing beaches, marinas and parks.
+Hurricane Isaias snapped trees and knocked out power as it blew through the Bahamas on Saturday and headed toward the Florida coast, where officials said they were closing beaches, parks and coronavirus testing sites.

-Miami Mayor Carlos Giménez said Friday that 20 evacuation centers were on standby that could be set up with COVID-19 safety measures.

-“We still don’t think there is a need to open shelters for this storm, but they are ready,” he said.
+Florida authorities said they have prepared shelters but didn’t expect to have to evacuate people.

+"The most important thing we want people to do now is remain vigilant," said Gov. Ron DeSantis.

-Authorities in North Carolina ordered the evacuation of Ocracoke Island, which was slammed by last year’s Hurricane Dorian, starting Saturday evening.
-Meanwhile, officials in the Bahamas evacuated people on Abaco island, who have been living in temporary structures since Dorian.
-People living in the eastern end of Grand Bahama were also being moved.
+Authorities in North Carolina ordered the evacuation of Ocracoke Island, which was slammed by last year's Hurricane Dorian, starting Saturday evening.
+Meanwhile, officials in the Bahamas cleared people out of Abaco island who have been living in temporary structures since Dorian devastated the area, killing at least 70 people.

-Isaias had maximum sustained winds of 85 mph (135 kph) early Saturday and some strengthening was possible later Saturday, the U.S. National Hurricane Center in Miami said.
-The storm was centered about 115 miles (185 kilometers) south-southeast of Nassau in the Bahamas and was moving northwest at 14 mph (23 kph).
+Isaias had maximum sustained winds of 80 miles per hour at 11 a.m.
+Saturday, a slight decline from earlier in the day, the U.S. National Hurricane Center said.
+The center of the storm is expected to move over northern Andros Island in the next few hours, on to Grand Bahama Island in the northwestern Bahamas later in the day then near the east coast of Florida overnight through Sunday.
+It is expected to weaken slowly late Monday.

+A hurricane warning was in effect for northwest Bahamas.
+Isaias was expected to drop from 4 to 8 inches of rain in the Bahamas and the Turks and Caicos Islands.

+Bahamian officials said they were concerned about a Category 1 storm hitting amid the coronavirus pandemic.

+"The center of COVID-19 now is in Grand Bahama," the island's minister, Sen. Kwasi Thompson, told government-run ZNS Bahamas.
+"No one wanted to see a situation where we are now facing a hurricane."

-Paula Miller, Mercy Corps director for the Bahamas, told The Associated Press that while the islands can normally withstand strong hurricanes, some have been destabilized by the coronavirus pandemic and the damage caused by Dorian.
+Paula Miller, Mercy Corps director for the Bahamas, told The Associated Press that people on the island were still standing in line for gas on Saturday ahead of the storm.

-“With everything not quite shored up, property not secured, home not prepared, even a Category 1 will be enough to set them back,” she said.
+The area was still recovering from Dorian, complicating preparations for this one.

+"People are doing the best they can to prepare, but a lot of businesses still have not fully repaired their roofs or their structures," she said.
+"Even a lower level storm could really set them back."

+The Atlanta Journal-Constitution works to provide updates for breaking and other weather events such as severe thunderstorms, tornadoes and hurricanes.
+We cover weather that impacts Georgia and the region, including Florida, Alabama, Mississippi, Louisiana, Arkansas, Tennessee, South Carolina and North Carolina. .

-A hurricane warning was in effect for Florida's east coast from Boca Raton, just north of Miami, about 150 miles (241 kilometers) north to the Volusia-Brevard county line.
+A hurricane warning was in effect for Florida’s east coast from Boca Raton, just north of Miami, about 150 miles north to the Volusia-Flagler county line.
 A hurricane watch was in effect from Hallendale Beach to south of Boca Raton.

-Florida Gov. Ron DeSantis said the state was “fully prepared for this and any future storm during this hurricane season,” with stockpiles of personal protective equipment, generators, bottled water and meals ready to be distributed.
+The state was "fully prepared for this and any future storm during this hurricane season," DeSantis said, with stockpiles of personal protective equipment, generators, bottled water and meals ready to be distributed.

-But he urged people to have seven days of food, water and medication on hand and said state-run coronavirus testing sites in the areas where the storm could hit would be closed.
+But he said state-run coronavirus testing sites would be closed in areas where the storm might hit.

 "Our sites, because they're outdoors with tents, if it were to get 40-, 50-mile-per-hour winds, it would just collapse," he said.
 "Safety is paramount for that."

+That's concerning in a state that has been a hot spot in the United States in recent weeks.
+The pandemic forced officials to wrestle with social-distancing rules at the same time as disaster response.

-Miami’s mayor said that social-distancing measures prompted by COVID-19 meant each person in shelters needed to have 40 square feet (3.7 square meters) and no more cafeteria-style dining would be allowed.
-People who are infected with the new coronavirus and need to evacuate will be isolated in classrooms separate them from the general population, Giménez said.
+Miami-Dade Mayor Carlos Giménez said each person in shelters needed to have 40 square feet and no more cafeteria-style dining would be allowed.
+Any evacuees infected with the new coronavirus will be isolated in classrooms separate them from the general population, Giménez said.

-In Daytona Beach and Polk County, authorities distributed sandbags and other officials advised people to have emergency provisions at home sufficient for three to seven days.

 The Bahamas has reported more than 570 confirmed COVID-19 cases and at least 14 deaths.
 It recently barred travelers from the U.S. following a surge in cases after it reopened to international tourism.